 As a result of trauma, adolescents tend to react in a cycle of hyper-alertness and hyper-avoidance to perceived threats.
 They may act out by being aggressive or by taking risks.
 They can also “act in” by giving up control to a peer group.
 Our Trauma-Informed Care recognizes the full spectrum of responses to trauma and creates an environment where teens feel safe to recover.

-Trauma-Informed Care is a consistent form of care that is therapeutic in nature.
+Trauma-informed care is a consistent form of care that is therapeutic in nature.
 The techniques we use help address the girl’s threat bias.
-We prioritize building healthy relationships with each student —”connection before correction”— where girls can feel emotionally safe.
+We prioritize building healthy relationships with each student —” connection before correction”— where girls can feel emotionally safe.
 They feel reassured that they belong, have significance, and are being heard.

 We do have parameters about acceptable behaviors, and those are mostly about physical safety.
 We strive to help students share control in all areas of their lives.
 In school, teachers help students feel safe in the classroom and offer a variety of ways to learn and achieve their academic goals.
 We have a gentle routine that helps teach teens to learn to choose and form relaxing habits.
 Day by day, Trauma-Informed Care helps teens move from needing external controls to having autonomy over their own choices.